owncloud/web/docs/releasing.md

 ## Releasing ownCloud Web

-OwnCloud Web can be hosted standalone, as part of oCIS or as ownCloud 10 app (Web UI versions < 7.1.0).
+OwnCloud Web can be hosted standalone or as part of oCIS.

 ### Versioning